gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### The `init` task can now generate Kotlin DSL build scripts

-It is now possible to generate new Gradle builds using the Kotlin DSL with the help of the `init` task and its new `--build-script-dsl` option:
+It is now possible to generate new Gradle builds using the Kotlin DSL with the help of the `init` task and its new `--dsl` option:

-    gradle init --build-script-dsl kotlin
+    gradle init --dsl kotlin

 The new option defaults to `groovy` and is supported by all build setup types, including migration from Maven builds.